-The Chamber supports expanded and consistent state funding and expanded access to certification programs and increased financial aid for students seeking industry certifications.
-The Chamber also supports state funding to encourage the private-sector to partner with community colleges to train workers and increase awareness of job opportunities for students with industry certifications.
-Further, the Chamber strongly supports efforts to increase the number of students graduating, transferring to four-year institutions, and/or receiving workforce credentials, with emphasis on those that provide a pathway to high-wage, highly skilled jobs.
+The Chamber supports expanded and consistent state funding, expanded access to certification programs, and increased financial aid for students seeking industry certifications.
+The Chamber also supports state funding to encourage the private sector to partner with community colleges to train workers and raise awareness of job opportunities for students with industry certifications.
+Further, the Chamber strongly supports efforts to increase the number of students graduating, transferring to four-year institutions, and receiving workforce credentials, emphasizing those that provide a pathway to high-wage, highly skilled jobs.
 To this end, the Chamber also supports increasing state funding to support the Commonwealth's Workforce Credentials Initiative.